 Since being rewritten in 2013, the v2 API solved for many of the original implementation issues and grew its capabilities.
 Naturally, the Cloud Foundry community began to create service broker implementations for a wide variety of applications.
 Even large cloud providers like Google and Microsoft began to expose their native platform capabilities via the API, making other organizations interested in Cloud Foundry or a similar platform see the potential in this rapidly proliferating ecosystem of service providers.

 Meanwhile, at the Foundation, we began to understand the massive potential to help the entire industry.
 Multiple other projects had expressed interest in adopting the Service Broker API and integrating with Cloud Foundry.
-In the spirit of open source collaboration, the Cloud Foundry Foundation and Cloud Native Computing Foundation founded a working group comprised of members from Google, Engine Yard, Fujitsu, IBM, Pivotal and Red Hat, with engineers who work across projects for both foundations.
+In the spirit of open source collaboration, the Cloud Foundry Foundation and Cloud Native Computing Foundation founded a working group comprised of members from Google, Engine Yard, Fujitsu, IBM, VMware and Red Hat, with engineers who work across projects for both foundations.

 Our shared vision was to develop an industry-standard service broker that allows developers, ISVs and SaaS vendors a single, simple and elegant way to produce, sell, buy and consume software on public and private clouds.
 The Open Service Broker API accelerates the expansion of the global cloud ecosystem by providing a single path add services to applications.
 Now developers can write and configure against a single API and reach many developers across multiple platforms.
 As a result of this remarkable initiative, we have witnessed Kubernetes’ adoption of the Service Broker API.